+The Company's current policy is to invest its cash and cash equivalents balances in investment grade short-term guaranteed investment certificates issued by its banking institution.
 The Company periodically monitors the investments it makes and is satisfied with the credit rating of its banks.
 The Company considers interest rate risk to be minimal.
 The loan receivable is at a fixed interest rate and it is expected that future financings, if any, would be secured from equity placements rather than debt obligations.